psibr/Resiliency/README.md

     }
 }
 ```
-I would argue even in the simplest example, Resiliency's approach is more intuitive to the reader, and once you get past the initial learning curve, easier to write.
+Even in the simplest example, Resiliency's approach is intuitive and less error-prone.
 This benefit drastically increases as more handling and advanced cases get added.